FuckingNode/fuckingnode.github.io/docs/manual/whats-next.md

 You have reached the end of the manual.
 Congratulations.

-We hope F\*ckingNode made your JavaScript developer journey a bit less of a f\*cking headache.
+We hope FuckingNode made your JavaScript developer journey a bit less of a f\*cking headache.

 Note "we" should actually be "I", as this is maintained by a single developer (me, Zaka 👋) (open to contributions, as always).
 Any suggestion and/or feedback is appreciated.